6 Common Causes Of Family Stress And Ways To Address It

 #2.
 Parental relationship issues

 Some families include two parents or a single parent who is dating.
-Romantic relationships are difficult, and these challenges may affect other representatives along the way.
+Romantic relationships are difficult, and these challenges may affect other people along the way.
 In families where there are two parents who are together, couples can lose touch with each other due to busy schedules, disagree with each other on parenting styles or finances, or simply drift apart over time.
-These issues can affect the moods of the parents and therefore the atmosphere in the house—especially if they lead to fighting or divorce.
+These issues can affect the moods of the parents and therefore the atmosphere in the house, especially if they lead to fighting or divorce.

-Parental stress can also cause your child to feel stressed or overwhelmed, as they may worry about the future of their family.
+Parental stress can also cause your child to feel overwhelmed or stressed, as they may worry about the future of their family.
 Research suggests that parental responses to stress are correlated with children’s negative emotions.
 Single parents who are dating may experience challenges around knowing when or how to integrate a new partner into their family’s life.
 While these are only a few of many possible scenarios in this category, it’s clear that romantic relationships that affect the family unit can definitely be a potential source of stress.

 #3.
 Health problems